telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 Currently, all tags pairs work equally and more than one option exists in order to improve the readability of the documents.

->Exception: When a table row has only one cell, using the TableStart/TableEnd tags for the whole content of that cell will create a new row for each value.
+>Exception: When a table row has only one cell, using the TableStart/TableEnd tags over the whole content of that cell will create a new row for each value.
 Every other pair of tags (BeginGroup/EndGroup, RangeStart/RangeEnd, GroupStart/GroupEnd) are interchangeable and will put the values on the same row inside that cell.

 The following example demonstrates how you can use the nested mail merge: